-Currently I’m working on the analytics team at AppDynamics, building tools that use data science and machine learning to understand and manage application performance.
+Currently I’m working on the analytics team at AppDynamics building scalable data platforms to understand and manage application performance.
 In the past I worked on recommender systems, data science and data pipelines as a machine learning engineer at a startup called Index.
 Before starting at Index I finished a Ph.D. in Biophysics at UC Berkeley.
 My thesis research centered on the molecular motor dynein, a protein that moves cargoes within cells.
 I made use of recent developments in microscopy that allow researchers to observe and apply forces to individual molecules, which let us learn a lot about dynein that we couldn’t learn from looking at averages of many molecules.
-Over the summer of 2013 I did an internship in data science at SEVEN Networks in San Carlos, CA. It was a really good experience, I definitely recommend doing an internship as a graduate student.
 Data science and software were my favorite parts of my Ph.D. research and I’m excited to now be working in those areas full time.

 You can contact me at frank at frankcleary dot com.